docker/docs/docker-for-ibm-cloud/load-balancer.md

 ## Service load balancer

-When you create a service, any ports that are opened with `-p` are automatically exposed through the load balancer.
+When you create a service, any ports that are opened with `--publish` or `-p` are automatically published through the load balancer.

 > Reserved ports
 >